mieko/cult/README.md

 once Cult has settled down a bit.
 It's still pre-1.0 software, and we still like breaking things to make it work better for us.

+### 👻 Spooky Secrets

+  * `cult console` is built to be really nice to use.
+If you're not afraid of Ruby, the method names are chosen to read almost like pseudo-code.
+It supports IRB, Pry, and Ripl with command-line flags.
+  * Anything that Cult keeps "an Array of", that you'd maybe want to reference by name is stored in a NamedArray, which shares some features with a Hash.
+    This is for convenience.
+For example, in `cult console`, you can find the first driver with `drivers[0]`, find it by name with `drivers['linode']`, or (*get ready for fancy stuff:*) look it up by a Regexp with `drivers[/ocean/i]``.
+  * The NamedArray stuff even works on the command-line with String arguments, and will convert strings that start with '/' to Regexps to search by name.
+  * Although Cult will only *generate* JSON, not having comments and other stuff is a pain.
+If you don't care about JSON-readability of your `node.json`s or `role.json`s, you can just rename it to `node.yaml` or `node.yml` and it'll get parsed with a YAML parser.
+Cult keeps transient state in separate files for this reason: so it doesn't overwrite your long-lived YAML replacements with JSON equivalents.

 ## Development

 ### History